jeflugo/anaconda-game/readme.md

 ## Description

-Become an anaconda and start eating some cows, simple and fun game crated using JS
+Become an anaconda and start eating some cows, simple and fun game created using JS.

 ## Usage